chrisbjohannsen/secretsanta/README.md

 _Algorithm Discussion:_

+Methodology:
+To generate the metrics used to analyze the complexity I did some rudimentary tooling in the main method of the SecretSantaApp.groovy file.
+To measure execution time I captured start and end times of the SecretSantaService.generateMatches() method and printed the difference to the console then used a spreadsheet to track runs and calculate averages.

+To measure average heap sizes I used the jvisualvm tool packaged with Java8 JDK to monitor multiple runs, increasing the member count manually for each run set.
+I took the spikes in the heap size and averaged for the run, with the assumption that the spikes represented the max memory used per run.

+I employed a simple groovy range closure to simplify the operation and ran each set 5 times.
+Sets started at 1000 inputs and increased by 1000 up to 4000, which was near the tipping point for the machine I was testing on.

+Charts were generated using the averages for the each run set and a trend line plot applied to each.

+Test were completed on a Linux Mint VM hosted on a Windows 10 Lenovo Laptop.
+The machine has 32GB of RAM of which 24GB is dedicated to the VM.

-Runtime Complexity:
+Runtime Characteristics:
-This is a linear algorithm, as the number of members increases, time to process increases.
+This is a linear-time algorithm, as the number of members increases, time to process increases proportionally.
 ![Time vs Members Chart](chart.png)

-Memory Charateristics:
+Memory Characteristics:
-This is a linear algorithm, as the number of members increases, the memory required to complete the operations increase.
+This is a linear-space algorithm, as the number of members increases, the memory required to complete the operations increase proportionally.
 ![Average Heap Size(MB) vs Total Number of Members](chart-2.png)

 Description: